Infant Annihilator: History

-Formation and The PLOP debut album (2012–2013)
+Formation and The Palpable Leprosy of Pollution debut album (2012–2013)

 Infant Annihilator were formed in 2012 in Hessle near Kingston upon Hull by guitarist Eddie Pickard and drummer Aaron Kitcher.
 The name "Infant Annihilator" came from a song bearing the same title that was composed by Kitcher's previous band As the Blessed Fall, and was chosen as a parody of death metal band name stereotypes.
 In a 2016 interview, they explained "We wanted the song names and band name to be as completely over-the-top as our music..."

 Pickard and Kitcher wrote and created homemade recordings together using a form of recording software on Pickard's computer.
 They wrote, recorded and edited the instrumental tracks for their debut album, The Palpable Leprosy of Pollution (abbreviated The PLOP).
 After releasing instrumental songs online, the pair met American vocalist Dan Watson from Indiana online, who discovered Infant Annihilator on Facebook.
 Pickard and Kitcher were impressed with his performance, and asked of him to perform vocals for the album.
 They soon began garnering viral popularity online—growing to around 20,000 "likes" within a month—with the release of the music video for their song "Decapitation Fornication".

 Following the release of the video, the group promoted the release for their debut album The Palpable Leprosy of Pollution, which was released on 12 December 2012 (12/12/12).
 The idea to release the album on 12/12/12 was an idea pitched by Watson, which the band loved.
-However, Watson retrospectively has expressed regret for such a release date as it caused him to rush his work in order to get the album released on time, leaving him ultimately unhappy with the end result of his vocals.
+However, Watson retrospectively has expressed regret for such a release date as it caused him to rush his work in order to get the album released on time, leaving him ultimately unhappy with the result of his vocals.

-Watson left the band in late 2013 and publicly announced his departure from the band 22 February 2014.
+Watson left the band in late 2013 and publicly announced his departure from the band on 22 February 2014.
 He later explained that he left the band because he did not feel like an equal compared to the other two members, and also because he was upset over the two members agreeing to a contract without consulting his input first.
-After his leaving, Watson would later form the Washington-based deathcore group Enterprise Earth with guitarist BJ Sampson.
+After his leaving, Watson would later form the Washington-based deathcore group Enterprise Earth with former Takeover guitarist BJ Sampson.